Shelly Martinez: Other media

 She also starred in a pin-up film titled American Pinups Vol. 2.
 Martinez collaborated with Jewel De'Nyle on an all-female spanking and soft-core bondage video entitled The Notorious Jewel De'Nyle & Shelly Martinez.
 In October 2009, Martinez posed nude for a contest called "THE 1 Contest".
 In November 2012, Martinez appeared on the fourth season of the Bad Girls Club spin-off Love Games: Bad Girls Need Love Too.

 She starred in the independent supernatural horror movie Dead Things.
-In addition, she was a contestant on the reality show The Search for the Next Elvira, which debuted October 13, 2007, on the Fox Reality Channel.
+In addition, she was a contestant on the reality show The Search for the Next Elvira, which debuted October 13, 2007, on the Fox Reality Channel and was a semifinalist for Miss HorrorFest 2008.
 Martinez appears in the beginning of the Mötley Crüe music video for "Saints of Los Angeles".
 In May 2011, Martinez, Raven, and Cheerleader Melissa filmed the music video for the Smashing Pumpkins hit song "Owata".

 As of late 2011, Martinez has been the official Hollywood event correspondent and the hostess for the horror news website MoreHorror.com.

 She appears as herself in the 1000 Ways to Die segment "Slippery When Dead."